baggiogi/finsler-speech-morphing/README.md

 # Finsler speech morphing

-This repository contains some audible results of the speech morphing procedure illustrated in Section V of the paper
+This repository contains some audible results of the speech morphing procedure illustrated in Section V of the paper:

 G. Baggio, A. Ferrante, R. Sepulchre, "Conal Distances Between Rational Spectral Densities", *Submitted for publication*, 2018. (pre-print available at https://arxiv.org/abs/1708.02818)